 Sweet Young Coconuts are very perishable, so it is important to keep them refrigerated.
 They are available year around and should last about two weeks in the refrigerator.

 Melissa’s Strawberry Papayas are the sweetest, most flavorful of all papayas.
-They are beautiful green on the outside, with a salmon-pink inner flesh.
+They are a beautiful green on the outside, with a salmon-pink inner flesh.
 They are very fragrant and juicy.
 Strawberry papayas are delicious when cut in half and the flesh scooped out… great in fruit salads, tropical drinks or even grilled.
-Papayas also make a delicious marinade as they can help tenderize meat.
+Papayas also make a delicious marinade, as they can help tenderize meat.
 Try them sliced for breakfast, or scooped over ice cream for dessert… any way you eat them, you will love them!

 Strawberry papayas are available year around.
 They can be stored at room temperature to ripen, and then moved into the refrigerator until ready to eat.
-They are an excellent source of vitamin C and contain only 50 calories per cup.
+They are an excellent source of Vitamin C and contain only 50 calories per cup.

 Kumquats are best when kept refrigerated.
 They should have bright orange skin with no blemishes.
 They are very low in calories and have about 50 calories in a 3½ ounce serving.
 They are also an excellent source of Vitamin C.

-Like most tangerines, they are an excellent source of vitamin C and they also contain potassium, vitamin A and folic acid.
+Like most tangerines, they are an excellent source of Vitamin C and they also contain potassium, Vitamin A and folic acid.
 They can be stored in the refrigerator for 1-2 weeks, but they are best when eaten immediately.

 Generally limes are used to flavor or enhance recipes.
 They are also used as a tenderizer for meats or as a marinade.
 Key Limes are delicious in drinks, adding a touch of flavor to whatever you add a fresh squeeze to.
 Try a squeeze in your favorite dish and you will be pleasantly surprised.

 Key Limes can be stored at room temperature or stored in the refrigerator for a longer shelf life.
 Always rinse any citrus fruit before slicing and using in recipes or drinks.
-Limes are a good source of vitamin C.
+Limes are a good source of Vitamin C.

 Cara Cara Oranges

 Cara Cara Oranges are an unusual navel orange.
 They look like a regular orange on the outside, but once cut open, have a rosy colored flesh with a sweet, juicy flavor; they are a superior tasting orange.
-Cara Cara oranges originated in Venezuela and are now available to enjoy in the U.S. They are great as a snack and make a beautiful presentation in salads because of their extraordinary color.
-Also, cara cara oranges are generally seedless.
+Cara Cara Oranges originated in Venezuela and are now available to enjoy in the U.S. They are great as a snack and make a beautiful presentation in salads because of their extraordinary color.
+Also, Cara Cara Oranges are generally seedless.

 Cara Cara oranges are an excellent source of vitamin C, a good source of potassium and are low in calories.
 Keep them at room temperature for about one week, or store them in the refrigerator for best flavor.
 The juice and zest can be frozen for up to 3 months.
 Use them immediately for the freshest flavor.

+Meyer Lemons are also referred to as cooking lemons.
+They are thought to be a cross between a lemon and an orange.
 The Meyer lemon tree was brought to the U.S. from China in 1908 by an employee of the U.S. Agriculture Department named Frank Meyer.
 It was first used as an ornamental tree until about 20 years ago.
 Some California chefs discovered their delicious flavor and fell in love with them, hence creating the need for a few small commercial growers to produce them.
 Meyer lemons are sweet tasting, and can be eaten whole including the skin and seeds.
 They have a nice tartness that gives a kick to everything they are used in.
-They are well suited in desserts because of their flavor.
+They are well suited for desserts because of their flavor.
 Meyer Lemons should be used immediately after purchasing (within 2-3 days).
 Keep them stored in the refrigerator for best flavor.